Engineering-Research-and-Development/iotagent-opcua/docs/opc_ua_agent_tutorial.md

 #### Step 1 - Clone the OPCUA Agent Repository

-Open a terminal and move into a folder in which to create the new folder containing the IotAgent testbed.
+Open a terminal and move into a folder in which to create the new folder containing the IotAgent testbed

 Then run: